 Q: How can I notify CJ that I would like my child drug tested in the voluntary year?

-A: Parents will receive a letter in the mail at the beginning of the 2017-2018 school year and can return the completed form if they would like their child to participate.
+A: Parents will receive a letter in the mail at the beginning of the 2017-2018 school year and will need to return a completed form choosing whether their child participates.

 Q: What is the cost of the drug test for the voluntary year?